Audi Q7: US models

-Engines
+Powertrain

 Transmission

 All models include 6-speed Tiptronic automatic transmission as standard.
 A 6-speed manual transmission was offered only in Europe on the first generation Q7 with the 3.6-litre engine.

-From 2010 (2011 model year in the U.S.), 8-speed automatic transmission is standard.
+From 2010 (2011 model year in the U.S.), the ZF 8-speed automatic transmission is standard.

 Second generation (Typ 4M; 2015)

 The second generation Audi Q7 was unveiled in January 2015 at the North American International Auto Show in Detroit.
 The diesel- and petrol-powered versions were released for retail sales in 2015, followed shortly by diesel-powered plug-in hybrid variant, which is sold in Europe, but not in Canada.

+Regardless of engine, all Q7's come with a ZF 8HP 8-speed automatic transmission and a Quattro Permanent all-wheel drive system with a self-locking center differential and a default 40:60 front-to-rear torque split.
+Depending on available traction, up to 70% of available power can be diverted to the front axle, or up to 85% to the rear axle, without ESP intervention.

+In 2016, the BBC noted the Q7 as one of several models on the market which were too large to fit in a standard parking space.

+Q7 e-tron

-The plug-in hybrid, called the Q7 e-tron TDI Quattro, is powered by a 3.0 TDI V6 turbodiesel engine mated with an electric motor-generator placed in the 8-speed automatic gearbox to provide a maximum output power of 190 kW and a maximum torque of 600 Nm four-wheel drive.
+The plug-in hybrid, called the Q7 e-tron TDI Quattro, is powered by a 3.0-litre TDI V6 turbo-diesel engine mated with an electric motor-generator placed in the 8-speed automatic gearbox to provide a maximum output power of 190 kW and a maximum torque of 600 Nm four-wheel drive.
 An electronically controlled clutch can disconnect the V6 engine from the rest of the powertrain.
 The 94 kW electric motor is powered by a 17.3 kWh lithium-ion battery capable of delivering an all-electric range of 54 to 56 km.
 The Q7 e-tron produces CO_{2} emissions between 50 and 48 g/km, and has a fuel consumption of 1.8 to 1.9 l/100km under the New European Driving Cycle (NEDC).
+The Irish Independent found these official fuel economy claims to be completely unrealistic, although they noted that the 40 to 50 mpgimp they achieved in their tests to be "still exceptional for a large SUV like this".
 The Q7 e-tron accelerates from zero to 100 km/h in 6.2 seconds in hybrid mode, and 0–60 km/h in 6.5 seconds in all-electric mode.
 Its top speed in hybrid mode is 230 km/h and 135 km/h in electric mode.